Polirecyliente/SGConocimiento/Math/Usable_facts.md

 ## Rational numbers (Números racionales)

-This set of numbers also forms an ordered set in which the relational operators can be used to compare the values of two rational numbers.
+The rational numbers form the set of numbers that can be represented via fractions.
+This is an ordered set in which the relational operators can be used to compare the values of two rational numbers.

+Rational numbers when represented as decimals, have their decimal part with a finite amount of digits, or if the amount is infinite then it repeats itself, which means that a decimal number that is rational can always be represented as a fraction.

 (Fracciones)
 **Fractions**: numbers that represent a part of a whole number or an integer, so there are many fractions between any two integers.